xgarcia17/diabetes-predictor/report.md

 According to the World Health Organization (WHO), diabetes is "a chronic disease that occurs either when the pancreas does not produce enough insulin or when the body cannot effectively use the insulin it produces."
 Individuals with diabetes face an increased risk of suffering a heart attack, stroke, and kidney failure, among other health problems.
 Approximately 830 million people worldwide have diabetes in 2025.
 This number has been steadily increasing over the past several decades.

 Additionally, on a personal note, I have family members who have or had diabetese, so the topic is somewhat of personal interest to me, although I entered this project without much prior knowledge of what factors _actually_ play a role in a diabetes diagnosis.
-This project was intended to serve as my way of understanding what factors contribute towards developing diabetes as a way to understand things to avoid or be weary of in order to prevent developing diabetes.
+This project was intended to serve as my way of understanding what factors contribute towards developing diabetes, and whether knowing these factors allows individuals to better prevent developing diabetes.

 ## The Approach